Close Alert Banner

 • If you take medication, check with your doctor to find out how extreme heat may affect you.

-• Wearing loose fitting clothing while outside.
+• Wear loose fitting clothing while outside.

 • Wear sunglasses with UVA and UVB protection for your eyes.

-• Using an umbrella for shade.
+• Use an umbrella for shade.

 • As a last resort, seek shade as it can reduce the temperature outside by 5°C.